AT0myks/reolink-fw-archive/README.md

 [Product page](https://reolink.com/product/b800/)

   ### IPC_5158M8M_V2

+Firmwares for this hardware version: 1

 Version | Date | Changes | Notes
 --- | --- | --- | ---
 [v3.1.0.2379_23062702](https://home-cdn.reolink.us/wp-content/uploads/2023/09/120404371694491477.9399.zip?download_name=B800_v3102379_23062702.zip) | 2023‑06‑27 | <ol><li>Optimize smart detection.
 Animal detction is added.</li><li>Optimize recording.</li><li>Optimize night vision.</li><li>Optimize the detection zone setting.</li><li>Optimze the Brightness &amp; Shadows setting.</li><li>Optimize some network features and fix some bugs</li></ol> |

   ### IPC_5158MP8M

+Firmwares for this hardware version: 3

 Version | Date | Changes | Notes
 --- | --- | --- | ---
 [v3.0.0.183_21012800](https://home-cdn.reolink.us/files/firmware/20210128firmware/B800_183_21012800.zip)<br />[v3.0.0.183_21012800](https://home-cdn.reolink.us/wp-content/uploads/2021/02/010459481612155588.6254.zip?download_name=firmware_B800_v300183.zip) | 2021‑01‑28 | <ol><li>Optimize the effect of the day and night switch.</li><li>Optimize network transmission.</li><li>Optimize the alert caused by the Day and Night switching.</li><li>When obtaining the IP address by DHCP, the hostname will be changed to the device name (OSD name).</li><li>Fixed the bug that IPC failed to reconnect to the NVR after powering off when setting certain time zones.</li><li>Fixed some known bugs.</li></ol> | If your camera B800's hardware version does not begin with IPC_5158MP8M, please wait for the new firmware release.<br />.If you don't want to restore your camera settings to factory status, please uncheck/ don't enable the" update configuration File" option.